 I love that: sitting at Jesus’ feet is the right choice, and it will not be taken away from You.

-When I meditated on that scripture, God was just like:
+When I meditated on that scripture, God said:

 “When You spend time with me it will never be taken away from You.
 The to-do list that You have will be completed better than You could’ve done it before because You made the right choice.
-And that time You spent in my presence will not be taken away from You; You’ll still have time to finish it all as I lead You.”
+And that time You spend in my presence will not be taken away from You; You’ll still have time to finish it all, as I lead You.”

 God is so good.
 He doesn’t want us to worry about our job, our errands, or our assignments.
 He wants us to spend time with Him and listen to Him speak!